Brown 2026

 • Rebecca Brenner Graham

-Rebecca Brenner Graham, a Postdoctoral Research Associate in Public Humanities at the John Nicholas Brown Center, is a 2021 PhD from American University, where she wrote a dissertation about American religion-state relations in the nineteenth century through the lens of Sunday mail delivery.
+Rebecca Brenner Graham, a John Nicholas Brown Research Associate in the Brown 2026 Presidential Initiative, is a 2021 PhD from American University, where she wrote a dissertation about American religion-state relations in the nineteenth century through the lens of Sunday mail delivery.
 She has also completed a book about Labor Secretary Frances Perkins (the first woman to serve in the cabinet) focused on her refugee policy.
 She is a public historian who has been recognized both for her scholarship and for her capacities for outreach and organization.

 Get Involved